saugkim/2024IoS_LUT/project/readme.md

 Using this Soil NPK Sensor, you can make your own Arduino Soil NPK Meter or any Cloud IoT Based Soil Nutrient Content Monitoring System.

+The NPK Sensor has 3 different inquiry frame for reading the value of Nitrogen (N), Phosphorous (P) & Potassium (K).
+The inquiry frame is provided along with the instruction manual.
+For the NPK data the following individual inquiry frameworks:

 ```
 Automatic watering
 Perfect amount of light thanks to pro-grow lights